timonweb/django-tailwind/docs/installation.md

 NPM_BIN_PATH = r"C:\Program Files\nodejs\npm.cmd"
 ```

-Please note that the path to the `npm` executable may be different on your system.
-To get the `npm` path on your system, try running the command `which npm` in your terminal.
+Please note that the path to the `npm` executable may be different for your system.
+To get the `npm` path, try running the command `which npm` in your terminal.